 Shereeza Mohammed

 Dr. Shereeza Mohammed has worked at Walden University since 2014.
-As a senior core faculty member in the Residencies and Research department of the School of Education and Professional Licensure, she serves several main multiple roles: Course instructor, Committee chair, Second member, University Research Reviewer and Program Director Prospectus Reviewer.
+Presently, she serves as a senior core faculty member in The Richard W. Riley College of Education and Human Sciences.
+She serves in multiple roles, including: Course Lead instructor, Committee chair, Methodologist, Committee consultant, and a variety of others.
 Professionally, she has taught graduate and doctoral courses since 2004 at five different universities in Florida and Texas.
-At Walden, she taught a total of 14 doctoral level courses.
-As a committee member, she has worked as a committee chair, second member and URR for as many as 58 committees at one time.
-She believes that taking students to the next level requires both a supportive and empowering approach regardless of their stage in their respective programs.
+At Walden, she taught a variety of doctoral-level courses in Education and Research.
+As a committee member, she has worked as a committee chair, second member, and a consultant for as many as 58 committees at one time.
+She believes that taking students to the next level requires both a supportive and empowering approach, regardless of their stage in their respective programs.

 Ultimately, Dr. Mohammed is an educator with an approach to empower students to reach their full potential.
 She is committed to helping and supporting other faculty members to do the same, as the need arises.
 Indeed, she strongly believes that if high expectations are placed in front of students and they are supported through their respective programs with all that life throws at them, they will succeed!